-The occurrence of pterygium and pinguecula is associated with ultraviolet exposure, so those who have spent plenty of time outdoors, like farmers or surfers, are more at risk.
-However, they can happen to anyone, especially in Queensland where we experience bright hot days and plenty of sun.
+The occurrence of pterygium and pinguecula is associated with ultraviolet exposure.
+Those of us who have spent plenty of time outdoors, like farmers or surfers, are more at risk.
+However, they can happen to anyone, especially in a climate like Queensland.
 Given enough years, you’re likely to have either of them.

-Pterygium and pinguecula are harmless and benign and not to be confused with cancerous growth.
-However, it’s important to have them inspected and monitored to make sure it is not anything more serious.
-As a pterygium continues to grow across the eye over time, it causes distortions which can cause blurred vision or a reduction in sharpness of your vision.
+Pterygium and pinguecula are harmless and benign and not to be confused with a cancerous growth.
+You should, however, still have them inspected and monitored to make sure it is not anything more serious.
+As a pterygium continues to grow across the eye over time, it causes distortions.
+This can cause blurred vision or a reduction in sharpness of your vision.
 If it continues to grow, it can eventually block out vision through the pupil.

-Furthermore, pterygium or pinguecula can become raised and bumpy which cause a gritty, dry or irritated feeling – almost like there is something in your eye.
-Sometimes the eye can become redder too, usually in cases where there has been excessive exposure to sunlight, wind, dust or dry conditions, which are all pretty typical in Queensland.
-It’s always recommended to see your local optometrist as they may have suggestions on reducing the severity of the symptoms with certain lubricant or anti-inflammatory eye drops.
+Furthermore, pterygium or pinguecula can become raised and bumpy which cause a gritty, dry or irritated feeling.
+Sometimes the eye can become redder too, usually in cases where there has been excessive exposure to sunlight, wind, or dry conditions.
+It’s always recommended to see your local optometrist as they may have suggestions on reducing the severity of the symptoms.

-The best treatment is prevention, so it’s important to have good sun protection when outdoors by using a wide-brimmed hat and a good pair of wraparound sunglasses.
+The best treatment is prevention.
+It’s important to have good sun protection when outdoors by using a wide-brimmed hat and a good pair of wraparound sunglasses.
 This would ensure you’re protected from the elements and reduce the likelihood of the condition worsening.
-Pterygium can be surgically removed if they are large, cause significant visual impairment, significant irritation, or even for cosmetic purposes.
+Pterygium can be surgically removed in some cases.
+This would include if they are large, cause significant visual impairment, irritation, or even for cosmetic purposes.